e271828e/Flight.jl/docs/notes/design/framework_spec.md

-**Bad datum versus bug: two classes, two fates.** A datum that cannot be mapped for environmental reasons — a truncated datagram, malformed JSON, an out-of-range field — is tolerated *in the loop body*: catch, stage nothing, `report(handle, MalformedDatum(cause))`, continue — rate-limited per device ([§13.2](#132-diagnostics-structured-values-one-carrier-exception)), visible next to a live heartbeat.
+**Bad datum versus bug: two classes, two fates.** A datum that cannot be mapped for environmental reasons — a truncated datagram, malformed JSON, an out-of-range field — is tolerated *in the loop body*: catch, stage nothing, `report(handle, MalformedDatum(cause))`, continue — bounded by the device's own diagnostic cell ([§9.8](#98-diagnostics-and-liveness-the-per-writer-cell)'s ring and suppressed counts, [§13.2](#132-diagnostics-structured-values-one-carrier-exception)'s stream), visible next to a live heartbeat.
 Any other exception propagates, and the wrapper turns it into `DeviceCrash` ([§10.4](#104-shutdown-protocol)).
-The classification is the author's — only they know their parser — exactly as FlightCore's `InputMappingError` docstring assigned it; what changes under the author-owned loop is that no framework per-iteration catch site exists, so the framework's contribution is the diagnostic channel, not the catch (a marked exception type with no framework consumer would be vestigial and is not provided). `report(handle, ...)` emits device-attributed runtime warnings into the [§13.2](#132-diagnostics-structured-values-one-carrier-exception) stream — nothing more; it is not a general user-diagnostics channel.
+The classification is the author's — only they know their parser — exactly as FlightCore's `InputMappingError` docstring assigned it; what changes under the author-owned loop is that no framework per-iteration catch site exists, so the framework's contribution is the diagnostic channel, not the catch (a marked exception type with no framework consumer would be vestigial and is not provided). `report(handle, ...)` writes device-attributed runtime warnings into that device's diagnostic cell — the [§13.2](#132-diagnostics-structured-values-one-carrier-exception) stream's single-writer entry point ([§9.8](#98-diagnostics-and-liveness-the-per-writer-cell)) — and nothing more; it is not a general user-diagnostics channel.
 Tolerating everything hides bugs as "device attached, nothing happens"; tolerating nothing kills a live telemetry link on its first truncated datagram — and since tasks are per-run artifacts